robo27918/neuroflashcards/README.md

 ## Notes

-I used two components,CardDeck and FlipCard, to make my life easier.
-FlipCard was used to store data pertaining to one particular card.
-CardDeck was used to render the entire deck of cards.
-In the future I want to allow anyone that visits the site to easily add more flash cards.
-I plan on placing a hamburger menu on the left and allowing the user to navigate to another Link where the can add additonal cards.
-I plan on using React-router to do this.
+The most interesting part here was creating a component for the Form element I think this made checking the users guess with the actual answer of the flip card really easy.
+It also made change the color around the border of the text field easy.

 ## License

-    Copyright [2023] [Roberto S. Toribio]
+    Copyright [2023] [Roberto Toribio]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.